skip to main content

 Grace Miller, a middle school teacher and union member, echoed the concerns.
 She emphasized schools face critical challenges in ensuring safety for students and staff, and thinks more could be done to mentor teachers in their demanding roles.
 Miller pointed to policies she thinks would enhance educators' sense of security and well-being.

-She added better policies around safety reporting also are needed, as well as ensuring teachers have the right to unionize.
+She added that better policies around safety reporting also are needed, as well as ensuring teachers have the right to unionize.

 Vickie O'Donnell, a longtime teacher and union member, is convinced teachers' emotional well-being is critical for a healthy education system.
 She believes a supportive community can foster resilience, enabling them to focus on their students while also inspiring prospective teachers.